 What Is Home Care?

-Home care includes a wide range of care that takes place in the home.
+Home care, sometimes called home health care, includes a wide range of care that takes place in the home.
 It can range from help with bathing or getting dressed, to nursing care for feeding tubes and ostomies, to rehab therapy.
 It can include social work services and visits from behavioral health experts.

-Home care is usually short term, for a specific illness or event.
+Home care is usually short term, for a specific illness or injury, or other event.
 The people caring for you come to your home.
 Often, you don’t have to do anything to start receiving home care.
 It’s something your doctor orders, like medical tests or prescriptions.

 If you are in the hospital, a discharge planner will work with your doctor and you or your caregivers to make sure you’ll have the services you need when you go home.
 If you’ve been injured or you have a chronic illness that requires additional care, your physician might call us to set up home care for you.